aws-amplify/amplify-ui/README.md

 ## Status

 This is a very early preview of the work we are doing.
 Currently, these packages are not being published to npm yet.
 We will let you know when they become available.
-TThis is currently what we are working on:
+This is currently what we are working on:

 | **Component**  | **React** | **Angular** | **Vue** |
 | :------------- | :-------: | :---------: | :-----: |